ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+Absolute b/c it starts with '/' which means it is relative to root drive NOT where ever you're currently located in the file strucutre
  <!-- Answer Ends Here -->

  2. Given: